945 Madison Avenue: Form

-The majority of the building is faced with dark gray granite, with white veining resembling curling smoke.
-There are 1,500 slabs of stone, each weighing 500-600 lbs.
+Facade

+Unlike most other buildings on the adjacent stretch of Madison Avenue, the building's exterior is made of reinforced concrete with variegated gray granite cladding, which is divided into vertically-oriented slabs.
+The majority of the building is faced with dark gray granite, with white veining resembling curling smoke, and lacks decoration for the most part.
+There are 1,500 slabs of stone, each weighing 500–600 lb.
+The Madison Avenue elevation features an areaway or sunken stone courtyard (sometimes described as a moat), which was originally intended to display sculptures.
+Spanning the areaway is a canopied concrete bridge into the building's lobby, which Architectural Forum likened to a portal and sculpture.
+Adjacent to the southern end of the bridge is a concrete display case with a glass pane.
+The rest of the areaway is separated from the sidewalk by a granite parapet with two flagpoles, in addition to planting beds.
+The southern end of the Madison Avenue elevation has concrete cladding (in contrast to the rest of the facade) and includes a service entrance.
+On 75th Street, there is another areaway, as well as a service entrance and loading dock at the eastern end.
+The areaway was rearranged in the 2020s.

 The west side of the lower level and ground floor is almost fully faced in glass.
 Besides this, the building is predominantly windowless.
-The majority of the upper floor windows are simply decorative, and meant to prevent claustrophobia.
-These trapezoidal windows jut out from the exterior walls, and visually appear to have been placed at random.
+The majority of the upper-floor windows are decorative and are meant to prevent claustrophobia.
+These trapezoidal windows jut out from the exterior walls and visually appear to have been placed at random.
 The windows are set at angles from 20 to 25 degrees, pointed away from the path of the sun to avoid direct light from entering the building.
-The Madison Avenue facade only has a single window of this design, an oversized cyclopean pane.
+The Madison Avenue elevation of the facade has only a single window of this design, an oversized cyclopean pane angled to the north.
+There are six such windows spread across the 75th Street elevation, all of which are tilted toward the west.

 The north and south walls are load-bearing; the walls are all made of reinforced concrete.
-The party walls, on the building's south and east sides, are massive projecting walls of unadorned and rough reinforced concrete, separated and distinct from the more elegant rest of the exterior.
+The party walls, on the building's south and east sides, are massive projecting walls of unadorned and rough reinforced concrete.
+The party walls, visible above the roofs of nearby row houses, are separated and distinct from the more elegant rest of the exterior.
 The north and west walls originally formed a parapet on the fifth floor, hiding the building's windowed office space from street view while bringing light into the space.
+Part of the uppermost cantilever on the Madison Avenue elevation can also be seen from the south.
+The roof is about 97 ft high, similar in height to nearby structures.